import pandas as pd

 p9.aes(x+ p9.geom_bar() )

 Well that’s not very useful!
-There’s not enough space on the x-axis for all the labels, which is very common.
+There’s not enough space on the x-axis for all the labels, which is common.
 But this problem has a very simple solution: switch to a horizontal bar graph.
 All you need to do is add p9.coord_flip()

 to it: